Scott Brash

 Born in Peebles, Scotland, in 1985, Scott and his elder sister Lea spent their childhood riding ponies and competing every weekend.
 He received training from Paul Barker and joined the Brendon Stud in West Sussex before catching the attention of his current backers Lord and Lady Harris and Lord and Lady Kirkham.

-Among the early milestones of his career was competing in the 2010 FEI World Equestrian Games and he has since gone on to represent his country at championships, Nations Cups and has won many of the world’s most prestigious showjumping classes.
+Among the early milestones of Scott’s career was competing in the 2010 FEI World Equestrian Games and he has since gone on to represent his country at championships, Nations Cups and has won many of the world’s most prestigious showjumping classes.

 Why do all Scott Brash’s horses have Hello in their name?